 The caramelized sugar will continue to turn darker and darker.
 Keep swirling the pot and watch it closely.
 After the caramel sauce starts smoking, wait a tiny bit longer until it reaches an optimal dark caramel color.
 Then, turn off the heat.
 Tip: I like my caramel sauce to have a dark brown color with a bittersweet taste to balance out the custard‘s sweetness.

-As soon as the hot caramel sauce is done--and before it quickly cools and hardens--pour it directly from the pot into the molds.
+As soon as the hot caramel sauce is done—and before it quickly cools and hardens—pour it directly from the pot into the molds.
 Divide the sauce equally among the molds and aim for a thin caramel layer of ⅛ inch (3 mm) or so.
 Set them aside.
 Don’t worry if your caramel hardens before it coats the entire surface.
-When you add the hot milk mixture later, the caramel will melt a bit and should coat the bottom of the mold.
+When you add the hot milk mixture later, the caramel will melt a bit and the moisture from the caramel will eventually coat the bottom of the mold.
 Tip: One batch of sauce is enough to cover the bottom of five 220-ml molds or six 150-ml molds.
 You may want to add less caramel sauce if your mold’s base is narrow, or more sauce if it’s wide (such as 120-ml/4-oz ceramic ramekins).
 You may have leftover sauce.

 To Make the Custard

-In a small saucepan, combine the whole milk, heavy cream, and vanilla (or the vanilla bean seeds and pod).
+In a small saucepan, combine 400 ml whole milk, 100 ml heavy (whipping) cream, and ½ tsp pure vanilla extract (or the vanilla bean seeds and pod).

 Whisk it all together.
 Turn on the heat to medium low and bring the milk mixture to just a simmer.

-Meanwhile, crack the eggs into a large bowl and beat with a whisk until smooth.
+Meanwhile, crack 3 large eggs (50 g each w/o shell) into a large bowl and beat with a whisk until smooth.

-Add the sugar to the eggs and mix until everything is combined.
+Add 70 g sugar to the eggs and mix until everything is combined.

 When small bubbles start to appear around the edges of the saucepan, turn off the heat.